What is Postpartum Depression | Joy of Life Surrogacy

 Treatments for Surrogates Experiencing Postpartum Depression

-Once a surrogate mother has been professionally diagnosed with postpartum depression, she can get help.
-There are a number of treatments available to help treat and alleviate the effects of postpartum depression, many of which may not even require medication.
 Depression can be extremely lonely since it leads to isolation, so an effective treatment may simply be talking.
 Surrogates going through postpartum depression are encouraged to talk to friends, family, and professionals to combat not only the loneliness but the sadness that comes with it as well.

 Speaking with others about how they feel allows the surrogate mothers to embrace relationships with others, and opening up to a professional in counseling or therapy can offer a safe space to discuss deeper thoughts or feelings the surrogate may not feel comfortable sharing with someone they know on a personal level.
 A mental health professional such as a psychiatrist, therapist, or counselor, can help the surrogate through the more difficult or complex aspects of postpartum depression.